wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

    AWS to host their solutions.
 I use the existing environment to prototype the solution.

-2. After the initial prototype, I'll look at data privacy requirements and intellectual property issues that the solution may have.
+2. After the initial prototype, I'll look at data privacy requirements that the solution may have.
 Depending on these requirements I will determine the engineering effort and contractual effort we need to undertake to make the solution production viable.
    Usually, I'm the person who talks about the technical requirements while one of our legal people looks into contracts.

-3. After the initial prototype and requirements gathering, we'll deploy the solution to production for a smaller group of people to gather initial user feedback and monitor for performance and costs.
+3. After the initial prototype and requirements gathering, I'll deploy the solution to production for a smaller group of people to gather initial user feedback and monitor for performance and costs.
 Based on this information I decide whether we should go back and optimize the solution or replace the model with something else.